 After the end of World War II in 1945, millions of refugees arrived in what in 1949 became the Federal Republic of Germany.
-We examine their effect on today's productivity, wages, income, rents, education, and population density at the municipality level.
+We examine their effect on today's productivity, wages, income, rents, education levels, and population density at the municipality level.
 Our identification strategy is based on a spatial discontinuity in refugee settlement at the border between the French and US occupation zones in the South-West of post-war Germany.
 These occupation zones were established in 1945 and dissolved in 1949.
 The spatial discontinuity arose because the US zone admitted refugees during the 1945-1949 occupation period whereas the French zone restricted access.
-By 1950, refugee settlement had raised population density on the former US side of the 1945-1949 border significantly above density on the former French side.
-Before the war, there never had been significant differences in population density.
-The higher density on the former US side persists entirely in 2020 and coincides with higher rents as well as higher productivity, wages, and education levels.
-We examine whether today's economic differences across the former border are the result of the difference in refugee admission; the legacy of other policy differences between the 1945-1949 occupation zones; or the consequence of socio-economic differences predating WWII.
-Taken together, our results indicate that today's economic differences are the result of agglomeration effects triggered by the arrival of refugees in the former US zone.
-We estimate that exposure to the arrival of refugees raised income per capita by around 13% and hourly wages by around 10%.
+We show that by 1950, refugee settlement raised population density on the, by then, former US side of the 1945-1949 border significantly above density on the former French side.
+Before the war, there never had been significant differences in population density across what became the 1945-1949 occupationzone border.
+The higher population density in 1950 on the former US side of the 1945-1949 border persists entirely in 2020 and coincides with higher rents as well as higher productivity, wages, and education levels.
+After examining possible alternative explanations-including the potential legacy of other differences related to French and US occupation-we see the origin of today's economic differences across the former border in that the US zone admitted refugees while the French zone restricted access.
+Our estimates indicate that the arrival of refugees raised income per capita by around 13% and hourly wages by around 10%.

-^{}Ciccone: University of Mannheim, CEPR, CESifo; antonio.ciccone@uni-mannheim.de.
+\Ciccone: University of Mannheim, CEPR, CESifo; antonio.ciccone@uni-mannheim.de.
 Nimczik: ESMT Berlin, IZA; jan.nimczik@esmt.org.
-We thank Francesco Caselli, Hans-Peter Grüner, Kilian Huber, Max Mähr, Matthias Meier, David Müller, Jaume Ventura, and seminar participants at the Universities of Ancona, Bologna, Groningen, Mannheim, Naples, Nürnberg, Oxford, Tel Aviv, at CREST, at the Hebrew University of Jerusalem, at the CEPR conference "Accounting for the Wealth of Nations: History and Theory 2019" in Odense, at the KOF-ETH-UZH "Seminar in International Economic Policy 2019" in Zürich, and at the CRC Retreat "Rationality and Competition 2019" in Berlin for useful comments.
+We thank Francesco Caselli, Hans-Peter Grüner, Max Mähr, Matthias Meier, David Müller, Jaume Ventura, and seminar participants at the Universities of Ancona, Bologna, Groningen, Mannheim, Naples, Nürnberg, and Oxford, at CREST, and at the CEPR conference "Accounting for the Wealth of Nations: History and Theory" for useful comments.
 We also thank Felix Degenhardt, Konstantin Goebel, Manuel Pfeuffer, and Yogam Tchokni for their excellent research assistance, and Dino Ciccone and the Statistical Office Baden-Württemberg for their great help in obtaining data.
 Financial support by the German Research Foundation (DFG) through CRC TR 224 (project A04) is gratefully acknowledged.